katielkrieger/bookshelf-app/Solo Project.md

 * DONE - Add a test to check password reset
 * NOT NEEDED - Remove duplicates from the book search
 * DONE - The ability to follow other users and see their booklists/bookshelves
-* A D3 vizualization using the book metadata collected
+* DONE - A D3 vizualization using the book metadata collected
 * The ability to see all reviews by users you are following when you click on a book's show page
 * DONE - The ability to send a specific user or email address a book recommendation